djozefiak/dmlab-dwmil/README.md

 ### Wiki

-[Wiki-pages](https://github.com/djozefiak/dmlab-dwmil/wiki) contain an analysis of a data set and the implementation description.
+[Wiki-pages](https://github.com/djozefiak/dmlab-dwmil/wiki) contain an analysis of a data set and the method explanation.

 ### Reference